DURGESH716/NLP_Twitter_Analysis/README.md

 - Performing Tokenization (Vectorization): "Process of converting words into small pieces of useful strings"

 ### Step_3: Training and Measuring the Model:-
-- Spliting the dataset into two parts: Training (80% data) and testing (20% data)
+- Splitting the dataset into two parts: Training (80% data) and testing (20% data)
 - Now, train the model using Multinomial Naive Bayes Classifier
 - Achived Accuracy of 0.94 (94%) on testing dataset
 - Used Confusion Matrix:"Compares true value with predicted value"